 A new artificial tooth is cemented on either side to the remaining teeth.
 It is not removable.

-A titanium root that mimics your natural root is surgically placed into the bone beneath your gum and then a prosthetic tooth is attached.
-Like a bridge, an implant is not removable.
+Like a bridge, an implant is not removable – a titanium root that mimics your natural root is surgically placed into the bone beneath your gum and then a prosthetic tooth is attached.

-Why do I need to replace my missing tooth?
+Why you need to replace your missing tooth

 Putting off the decision to replace a missing tooth may cause your remaining teeth to shift, affecting your bite and appearance.
 It can also cause decay and gum disease from trapped food.
 Follow the advice of your dentist if they tell you a replacement needs to go in.